alxhill/alxhill.dev/topics/zizi.md

 # Zizi.ai Model Training Dev Log

-Working with Jake Elwes on The Zizi Project, I'm working to figure out how we can get some kind of realtime performance of zizi.
+Working with Jake Elwes on The Zizi Project, we're trying to build a realtime performance of zizi.

-This page is a reverse chronological log of the process of figuring it out.

 ### Links & Resources